Vtenext 25.02: A three-way path to RCE

 In all identified cases, path traversal sequences (e.g., ../) can be used to include arbitrary files, with the only limitation being that the target file must have a .php extension.

 Due to the fixes applied to address CVE-2023-46694 and the presence of a comprehensive — though not perfect, for obvious reasons — deny-list of malicious file extensionsno viable method was identified for uploading arbitrary .php files for inclusion.
-Furthermore, no useful gadgets were found within the pre-existing code.
+Furthermore, no useful gadgets were found within the pre-existing code base.

 // files with one of these extensions will have '.txt' appended to their filename on upload